pothitos/naxos/manual/Expressions.md

 {`[1..2]`, `[1..2]`, `[3..5]`}, but using the simple
 expression `NsAllDiff(`_VarArr_`)` we would have a value removal only when a variable of _VarArr_ becomes assigned.
-However, this more powerful consistency may "cost" in terms of time.
+However, this more powerful consistency may “cost” in terms of time.
 Finally, the integer _Capacity_ is the maximum number of occurrences that a value can have inside the array _VarArr_.